mxagar/computer_vision_udacity/03_Advanced_CV_and_DL/CVND_Advanced_CV_and_DL.md

 4. Remove all bounding boxes which have a high IoU value, e.g., `IoU >= iou_thres = 0.4`.
 5. Repeat from step 2 using the cells that are remaining.

-Note that in case of oveerlap, this algorithm would not work, since the overlapping object would default to one.
+Note that in case of overlap, this algorithm would not work, since the overlapping object would default to one.

 In order to work with overlapping objects, we use **anchor boxes**.